area9innovation/flow9/demos/7guis/readme.md

 `*` incomplete: does not do coloring or error handling.

-`+` there is a shared library of ~400 lines of helper functions.
-That ends up at +66 lines per task.
+`+` there is a shared library of ~400 lines of helper functions, thus +66 lines per task.

-`++` there is a shared library of 64 lines of helper functions.
+`++` there is a shared library of 64 lines of helper functions, thus +12 lines per task.